mooreds/docs-1/references/connectors/stripe-documentation.md

 ## update_refund

-<p>Updates the specified refund by setting the values of the parameters passed.
-Any parameters not provided will be left unchanged.</p><p>This request only accepts <code>metadata</code> as an argument.</p>
+Updates the specified refund by setting the values of the parameters passed.
+Any parameters not provided will be left unchanged.This request only accepts metadata as an argument.

 <details><summary>Parameters</summary>